Current Itinerary for

 We are arriving around Noon into Christchurch and we’ll pick up the rental vehicle and do a quick bit of sightseeing before a family and friends dinner.

-Attractions include Botanical Gardens, Gondola and zip lining and going punting on the Avon River or even the Antarctic centre if the Canadians are missing the cold.
+Rainy day ideas include the Antarctic centre if the Canadians are missing the cold.
 There’s a tram ride that takes you through the City centre and drops you close to the Riverside Market area with lots of bars and restaurants.

 Feb 16th (Tuesday)